Gyula Bíró

 Gyula Bíró (10 May 1890 – 23 January 1961) was a Hungarian Olympic football player and manager of Jewish heritage.
 As part of Hungary, he completed at 1912 Olympics.

 Playing career

 Club career

 Bíró started his football career at MTK Hungária FC, being barely 15 years old when he made his first team debut in the 1905 championship.
 He was originally a goalkeeper before becoming a midfielder, but later he also played as a forward.
 He stayed loyal to his club until the end of his career, becoming a three-time champion and a three-time cup winner.
-He retired from football at the tender age of 26 after scoring 17 goals in 135 games in the Hungarian League.
+He retired from football at the age of 26 after scoring 17 goals in 135 games in the Hungarian League.

 International career

 Bíró made his international debut for Hungary against Bohemia on 7 October 1906, at the age of 16 years and 162 days, thus becoming the second youngest player of the national team, only after József Horváth (15 years and 187 days).
 In his 36 games with the national team, Biró scored three goals, including his first goal on 2 May 1909, aged 19 years, to help his side to a 4–3 victory over Austria.